Welcome Service Tirol

 Renting and buying

-Tyrol, and especially Innsbruck – with the districts of Innsbruck City and Innsbruck Land – and Kitzbühel are among the most expensive residential areas in Austria.
-There are several reasons for this: the high level of demand due to the excellent quality of life and investment security in the region, the limited availability of land for housing development due to the topography of the Tyrol, which hampers expansion not only in Innsbruck, and also the extremely large number of students in Innsbruck (almost a quarter of the city’s total population).
+Tyrol, and especially the city of Innsbruck and the districts of Innsbruck City, Innsbruck Land and Kitzbühel, are among the most expensive residential areas in Austria.
+There are many reasons for this: the high demand due to the excellent quality of life in the region, the limited availability of settlement space due to the topography of Tyrol, which not only makes it difficult to expand the city of Innsbruck, as well as the high proportion of students (almost a quarter of Innsbruck's total population).

-The acquisition of property is a complex legal transaction and may also be subject to restrictions relating to the nationality of the buyer!
-If you are planning to purchase a property, we recommend that you seek legal advice in good time.
-A list of lawyers in Tyrol, indicating their areas of expertise and languages spoken is available from the Tiroler Rechtsanwaltskammer (only in German).
-If you need assistance in finding legal advice please do not hesitate to contact Welcome Service Tirol!
+The purchase of real estate is, of course, a complex legal transaction and may be subject to restrictions regarding the nationality of the buyer, among other things.
+If you are planning to buy a property, we recommend that you seek comprehensive legal advice in good time.

 Please, feel free to contact us, we will be happy to help you find advice!